sarahabell/sarahabell.me/_pages/ceramics.md

 # Opening the door

+Looks good this time!

 ![pots in kiln](/images/Kiln-Open.jpg)

 # Blue Jars

 Here are three jars with my studio developed glaze.

 The blue glaze on these jars has some attractive green flecks.
 These appear on the area which has been in the hottest part of the kiln.